ElizaLetos/toDoList/README.md

 # toDoList
-A spring boot toDo list app
+A spring boot to do list app

+Add password of database in application.properties